OSH Answers Fact Sheets

 The critical component is H, the horizontal distance of the box from worker's body.

-- Remove the barrier to allow worker to get closer to the box.
+- Remove the barrier to allow worker to get closer to the box (horizontal distance is now 30 cm which uses a factor of 0.83).

 Evaluate the Redesigned Task